PaSaSaP/haxball-server/README.networks.md

 ## testing, remove if not needed
 sudo ufw route allow proto tcp from any to any port 8080 sudo ufw route allow proto tcp from any to any port 3138

+sudo ufw route allow proto tcp from any to any port 443
 ```